What is Dark Night of the Soul?

 The original doctrine

 The phrase is a quotation.
-It is the title of a forty-stanza prose treatise — Noche Oscura del Alma — that John of the Cross drafted during and after his nine-month confinement at Toledo in 1577–78, and a commentary on the eight-stanza Spanish lyric En una noche oscura he composed in the same period.
-The doctrine the prose elaborates is technical.
-The contemplative path, on John's analysis, requires two great purgations — the active night, in which the soul strips its own attachments by ascetic effort, and the passive night, in which the stripping is done to the soul by the action of grace once the practitioner has reached the limits of what they can do for themselves.
-Each of the two has a sensual phase (purgation of attachment to images, sweetness, devotional consolation) and a spiritual phase (purgation of the soul's most subtle clinging — to its identifications as a contemplative, to its sense of progress, to the consolations of God himself).
-The repeated phrase nada nada nada y aun en el monte nada — nothing nothing nothing and on the mountain nothing — names the destination.
+It is the title of a prose treatise, Noche Oscura del Alma, that John of the Cross drafted during and after his nine-month confinement at Toledo in 1577–78.
+The treatise is a commentary on the eight-stanza lyric En una noche oscura he composed in the same period.
+The doctrine John elaborates is technical.
+The contemplative path requires two great purgations.
+The active night is one the soul works on itself through ascetic effort.
+The passive night is done to the soul by grace, once the practitioner has reached the limits of what they can accomplish on their own.
+Each purgation has a sensual phase (clearing attachment to devotional images and consolations) and a spiritual phase (clearing the soul's subtler clinging: to progress, to its sense of itself as a contemplative, to the consolations of God himself).
+The repeated phrase nada nada nada y aun en el monte nada (nothing nothing nothing and on the mountain nothing) names the destination.
 The function of the night is preparatory.
 What cannot pass through it cannot enter the union the path is for.

 The family resemblance

-The recognition the noche oscura names is not, on closer reading, restricted to the Spanish Carmelite vocabulary in which John framed it.
-Sufi fanāʾ — annihilation in God — performs the structurally identical move as devotional self-undoing rather than as ascetic stripping; the Sufi dhikr practice paired with fanāʾ maps onto the Christian oratio paired with the night.
-The Daoist wu and the Mahāyāna doctrine of emptiness approach the same dissolution from a non-theistic canvas; the Tibetan experiential cousin — what Pema Chödrön translates as groundlessness — treats what John called the night of the spirit not as a passage to endure but as the operative material the practice is for.
+The recognition the noche oscura names is not restricted to the Carmelite vocabulary in which John framed it.
+Sufi fanāʾ (annihilation in God) performs the same structural move as devotional self-undoing rather than ascetic stripping.
+The Sufi dhikr practice paired with fanāʾ maps onto the Christian oratio paired with the night.
+The Daoist wu and the Mahāyāna doctrine of emptiness approach the same dissolution from a non-theistic frame.
+The Tibetan equivalent, which Pema Chödrön translates as groundlessness, treats what John called the night of the spirit not as a passage to endure but as the operative material the practice is for.
 Hindu neti neti and the apophatic theology of Meister Eckhart approach the same recognition through systematic unsaying.
-The vocabularies are not interchangeable; the structure of the move is.
+The vocabularies are not interchangeable.
+The structure of the move is.

 Where to encounter it

 Pema Chödrön's *When Things Fall Apart* is the most widely read English-language pastoral manual for the same passage, written in the Tibetan vocabulary of groundlessness without the Christian metaphysics.
-The book is structurally a manual for the night, organised around the moments at which the supports a self habitually leans on give way and what the practitioner is to do then.
-From the non-dual stream, Spira's *Being Aware of Being Aware* and his long-form retreat answers work the same dissolution as a procedure of unsaying — the apophatic register addressing the contemplative passage without the theistic frame.
-Nisargadatta's *I Am That* carries death-of-self language across the dialogues; the short exchanges return repeatedly to the experiential disappearance the Christian tradition calls the night of the spirit.
-Adyashanti's *Do Nothing* takes the post-awakening dimension of the doctrine seriously: in The End of Your World, the same author treats the dark night of the soul as a recognisable stage arising in students' trajectories after the first taste of awakening rather than before it.
-Tara Brach and Jack Kornfield's *Power of Awareness* approaches the territory from the vipassanā side: the cessation of grasping that long mindfulness practice produces is structurally what John called the spiritual night met without flinching.
+The book is organised around the moments at which the supports a self habitually leans on give way, and what the practitioner is to do then.
+From the non-dual stream, Spira's *Being Aware of Being Aware* and his long-form retreat answers work the same dissolution as a procedure of unsaying, addressing the contemplative passage without a theistic frame.
+Nisargadatta's *I Am That* carries death-of-self language throughout.
+The short exchanges return repeatedly to the experiential disappearance the Christian tradition calls the night of the spirit.
+Adyashanti's *Do Nothing* takes the post-awakening dimension seriously.
+In The End of Your World, the same author treats the dark night of the soul as a recognisable stage arising after the first taste of awakening rather than before it.
+Tara Brach and Jack Kornfield's Power of Awareness approaches the territory from the vipassanā side.
+The cessation of grasping that long mindfulness practice produces is structurally what John called the spiritual night met without flinching.

 The contemporary careful readers

-Three twentieth- and twenty-first-century writers have done the most to keep the technical content of the phrase from being flattened by popular use.
-Thomas Merton returned to John throughout the journals and used him as the bridge to the Asian contemplative literatures Merton was reading in the last decade of his life; the Asian Journal records the operative parallel with Buddhist śūnyatā explicitly.
-The Episcopalian priest Cynthia Bourgeault, in Centering Prayer and Inner Awakening (2004) and The Wisdom Way of Knowing (2003), reads John's two-stage analysis as a working psychological description of what happens to a serious sitter and uses it as the theoretical backbone of her contemporary contemplative pedagogy.
-Ruth Burrows, the Carmelite nun and theological writer, has spent four decades insisting on the technical reading against the devotional and the popular ones — Guidelines for Mystical Prayer (1976) is the operative short statement.
+Three writers have done the most to keep the technical content from being flattened by popular use.
+Thomas Merton returned to John throughout his journals, using him as a bridge to the Asian contemplative traditions he was reading in the last decade of his life.
+The Asian Journal records the parallel with Buddhist śūnyatā explicitly.
+The Episcopalian priest Cynthia Bourgeault, in Centering Prayer and Inner Awakening (2004) and The Wisdom Way of Knowing (2003), reads John's two-stage analysis as a working description of what happens to a serious sitter.
+She uses it as the backbone of her contemporary contemplative pedagogy.
+Ruth Burrows, the Carmelite nun and theological writer, has spent four decades insisting on the technical reading against the devotional and popular ones.
+Her Guidelines for Mystical Prayer (1976) is the operative short statement.